magento/devdocs/guides/v2.1/install-gde/trouble/php/tshoot_mcrypt.md

 	<pre>PHP Warning:  PHP Startup: Unable to load dynamic library '/usr/lib/php5/20121212/mcrypt.so' - /usr/lib/php5/20121212/mcrypt.so: cannot open shared object file: No such file or directory in Unknown on line 0</pre>

-In some cases, you might need to install the Magento software from the <a href="{{ page.baseurl }}/install-gde/install/cli/install-cli.html">command line</a> and specify the full path to the LAMP stack that has mcrypt installed.
+In some cases, you might need to install the Magento software from the [command line]({{ page.baseurl }}/install-gde/install/cli/install-cli.html) and specify the full path to the LAMP stack that has mcrypt installed.